Celebrity Tour: Broadcasts and recordings

 Though the closing show at the TD Waterhouse Centre was filmed for a possible Celebrity tour DVD release, to date a DVD has not been released due to the footage being deemed "unusable."
-Bootleg DVDs were sold on eBay in 2003 with amateur footage of the concerts in Anaheim and Dallas.
+Bootleg DVDs were sold on eBay in 2003 with amateur footage of the concerts in Anaheim, Dallas, San Diego and Fort Lauderdale.
 A six-minute video montage of the Orlando show professionally filmed by Steve Fatone appeared on YouTube in 2006.
+A five minute video of NSYNC's performance to their song "Girlfriend" professionally filmed from their Grand Rapids show was found on YouTube uploaded by Salg1000.